Jehovah's Witnesses practices: Morality

 Jehovah's Witnesses demand high standards of morality within their ranks.
 Their view of sexual behavior reflects conservative Christian views.
 Abortion is considered murder.
 Homosexuality, premarital sex, and extramarital sex are considered "serious sins".
 Gender transitioning is considered "contrary to nature" and sex reassignment surgery is considered a form of "mutilation".
 If a transgender person "who has already undergone a mutilating operation of this sort" wishes to become a member of the denomination, the person is expected to live according to their biological sex, and to leave their spouse if biologically the same sex.

 Smoking, including electronic cigarettes, abuse of drugs, and drunkenness are prohibited.
 Alcohol is permitted in moderation.
 Modesty in dress and grooming is frequently stressed.
 Entertainment promoting immoral, "demonic", or violent themes is considered inappropriate.
-Members are warned that personal grooming such as beards, long hair or earrings for men, or other styles of dress or grooming might "stumble" the consciences of others.
+Members are warned that personal grooming such as long hair or earrings for men, or other styles of dress or grooming might "stumble" the consciences of others.
+In 2024, the dressing standards were relaxed for congregation-sponsored events; men were allowed to have beards and attend meetings without a suit or tie, and women were allowed to wear slacks.

 Gambling by making money through the losses of others is viewed as a "form of greed", and is prohibited.
 The trading of stocks, shares and bonds is viewed as acceptable.